Weakly-supervised segmentation using inherently-explainable classification models and their application to brain tumour classification: Introduction

 \subsubsection{Combined Models}

 Dubost et al. (2017) developed a novel convolutional neural network, which serves as the baseline for this work.
 The network is an UNet based 3D regression network that detects lesions from weak labels.
 They achieved a sensitivity of 62\% with an average of 1.5 false positives per image by combining a lesion count regression task with lesion detection in one model, where only a single label per image (lesion count) is required for training\citep{Dubost.5222017}. \citet{DiazPernas.2021} developed a tumour classification and segmentation model based on pixel-wise classification into four classes, including healthy, meningioma, glioma, and pituitary tumour.
 This method was trained and tested on the brain tumour dataset achieved 5-fold cross-validation average values of 94\% for classification sensitivity and 0.82 for segmentation dice coefficient.
 Additionally, they scored a 97.3\% classification accuracy.
+More recently, the field has progressed towards utilising Transformer-based architectures for this task.
+Novel approaches such as WS-MTST \cite{chen2023ws} and channel-gated Transformers with Affinity Class Activation Mapping (CAM) \cite{han2025channel} have been introduced to tackle weakly supervised multi-class segmentation, leveraging self-attention mechanisms to refine localisation from weak labels.